Elders Limited: Structural changes and expansion beyond agriculture (1970–2009)

-Return to pure play agribusiness (2013–2019)
+Return to pure play agribusiness (2013–present)

 In May 2014, Mark Allison was appointed CEO.

 Central to Allison's restructure of Elders was an Eight Point Plan, which outlined an aspirational target of returning Elders to sustainable earnings growth by FY17.

 In 2016, Elders acquired 20% of Elders Insurance from QBE and 30% of StockCo.

 In 2017, Elders divested its live export division, North Australian Cattle Company (NACC) and Indonesian Feedlot and Abattoir, re-allocating capital to a number of new acquisitions including horticultural inputs and services provider Ace Ohlsson and Kerr & Co Livestock.
 2017 also saw Elders complete the buyback of preferential hybrid shares.

 In December 2017 Elders paid its first dividend to shareholders in nine years and achieved a market capitalization of $850 million, referred to as "one of the biggest turnarounds in Australia’s corporate history".

 In May 2018, Elders acquired Titan Ag, a manufacturer and supplier of agricultural chemicals.
-Elders began its acquisition of direct competitor Australian Independent Rural Retailers (AIR) in July 2019 after making a $187 million offer.
+Elders began its acquisition of direct competitor Australian Independent Rural Retailers (AIRR) in July 2019 after making a $187 million offer.

+In November 2024, Elders announced it would acquire Delta Agribusiness for $475 million.